app.build: A Production Framework for Scaling Agentic Prompt-to-App Generation with Environment Scaffolding: Results

 Our current framework is limited to CRUD-oriented data applications, focusing on structured workflows with well-defined input-output expectations.
 While effective for common web application patterns, it does not yet support complex systems or advanced integrations.
+The evaluation focused exclusively on the TypeScript/tRPC stack because it is the most mature and well-supported stack in our framework, enabling the most reliable assessment of environment scaffolding effectiveness.
+We chose web application generation as the evaluation domain because it represents the most widely adopted use case among both closed-source commercial generators and academic end-to-end code generation systems, providing a relevant benchmark for comparison.
 The validation pipeline, though comprehensive, relies on domain-specific heuristics and expert-defined anti-patterns, which may not generalize to novel or edge-case designs.
 Additionally, our human evaluation protocol, while rigorous, is poorly scalable and constrained by subjectivity in assessing maintainability and user experience nuances.